Charges for a residence permit are too high and the tariff schedule too confusing, says a French parliamentary report.

 According to the report, there are 13 different basic tariffs that apply, plus supplementary charges, to which numerous exceptions and reductions are available.

-The public concerned by these exceptions and reductions vary according to the nature of the permit and the operation carried out, whether first issue, renewal, or provision of a duplicate.
+The public concerned by these exceptions and reductions varies according to the nature of the permit and the operation carried out, whether first issue, renewal, or provision of a duplicate.

 The report states that the complexity of the tariff structure leads to "divergences in interpretation between prefectures", an observation that has been previously made the French national auditor, the Cour de Comptes.